OpenRoberta/openroberta-lab/Docker/_README.txt

 ... assuming you have installed docker and docker-compose ...

-Variables used (set as needed!): export BRANCH=develop export GITREPO=~rbudde/git/robertalab export VERSION='2.5.4' export DISTR_DIR='/tmp/distr'
+Variables used (set as needed!): export VERSION='2.5.6' export BRANCH=develop export GITREPO=~rbudde/git/robertalab export DISTR_DIR='/tmp/distr'
 export DB_PARENTDIR='/home/rbudde/db'
 export SERVER_PORT_ON_HOST=7000
 export DBSERVER_PORT_ON_HOST=9001

-tl;dr: 1. to generate an docker image "rbudde/openrobertalab:$VERSION" from the actual sources, run
+tl;dr: to generate the docker image "rbudde/openroberta_lab:$VERSION" from the actual sources, run
        docker run -v /var/run/docker.sock:/var/run/docker.sock rbudde/openroberta_gen:$BRANCH-1 $VERSION

-       Assuming that the environment variable DB_PARENTDIR holds the name of the directory, which contains the database directories (e.g. contains the directory db-$VERSION), then ...
-	   2. to start the embedded openrobertalab server run docker-compose -f dc-embedded.yml up
-	   3. to start the openrobertalab server and a separate database server run docker-compose -f dc-server-db-server.yml up
+       Assuming that the environment variable DB_PARENTDIR holds the name of the directory, which contains the database directories (e.g. contains the directory db-$VERSION), then to start the openrobertalab server and a separate database server run docker-compose -f dc-server-db-server.yml up

 1. GENERATE THE "gen" IMAGE.
 THIS IS DOCUMENTATION.
 YOU MUST NOT DO THIS.